 Coconut Oil and Alzheimer's

-You might not think there’s a connection between these two seemingly disconnected topics, but more and more research is showing how coconut oil could be one factor in combatting Alzheimer’s disease, protecting your brain’s health and warding off dementia.
+You might not think there is a connection between these two seemingly disconnected topics, but more and more research is showing how coconut oil may be one factor in combatting Alzheimer’s disease, protecting your brain’s health and warding off dementia.

 According to Cognitive Vitality, a program of Alzheimer’s Drug Discovery Foundation, with Alzheimer's "the ability of the brain to use glucose is impaired.
 Ketones are an alternative energy source for the brain and might be able to compensate for this impairment."